ldotlopez/ha-historical-sensor/README.md

 Feed historical data into Home Assistant database.

 HomeAssistant architecture is built around polling (or pushing) data from devices, or data providers, in "real-time".
 Some data sources (e.g, energy, water or gas providers) can't be polled in real-time or readings are not accurate.
 However reading historical data, like last month consumption, it's possible and accurate.
 This module adds support to this.

-This module uses the `recoder` component and custom state creation store states "from the past".
+This module uses the `recoder` component and custom state creation to store states "from the past".

 Current projects using this module:

 - [ideenergy energy monitor](https://github.com/ldotlopez/ha-ideenergy)

-Historical sensors can't provide the current state, Home Assistant will show "undefined" state forever, it's OK and intentional.
-See technical details.

 ## Technical details